Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: End-Task Aware Training ( )

 \subsection{\metamcap~(\metam)}

 \etam, DAPT and TAPT, all share the same drawback: they implicitly assume that the auxiliary tasks have static importance to the end-task over the lifetime of its training, either by being end-task agnostic (DAPT and TAPT) or by having static task weights (\etam).
-In the case of \etam, an additional drawback noted by \citet{wang2019characterizing, yu2020gradient} is that multi-tasking can negatively impact task performance compared to isolated training.
-These shortcomings motivate the formulation of an adaptive algorithm that can mitigate the negative influence of certain tasks whilst also responding to the changing relevance of auxiliary tasks over the lifetime of training the end-task.
+With \etam, an additional drawback noted by \citet{wang2019characterizing, yu2020gradient} is that multi-tasking can negatively impact task performance compared to isolated training.
+These shortcomings motivate the formulation of an adaptive algorithm that can mitigate the negative influence of some tasks whilst responding to the changing relevance of auxiliary tasks over the lifetime of end-task training.

 As they stand, the pre-training equation pair (Equations \ref{eqn:1}, \ref{eqn:2}) and the \etam~pair (Equations \ref{eqn:2}, \ref{eqn:3}) are decoupled.
 The inner-level variables of the pre-training phase do not depend on the outer-level variables of the fine-tuning phase.
 Thus the equation pairs are typically solved sequentially.
 We propose to tightly couple Equations \ref{eqn:2} and \ref{eqn:3} by formulating jointly learning $\mathbf{w}$ and $\theta_0$ as a bi-level optimization problem.
 A bi-level formulation allows us to leverage meta-learning \citep{schmidhuber1995learning} techniques to learn adaptive task weights which capture variable auxiliary task importance whilst mitigating the contribution of harmful tasks.
 We propose a meta-learning algorithm in the mold of Model Agnostic Meta-Learning (MAML) \citep{finn2017model} to learn task weights.
 As a bi-level problem, this can be formulated as :